justinp/git-series/README.md

 that always only has one version deployed.
 In my experience, it happens more often than not that there are more than one version in production.
-Before you say "well, you write crappy old-school software," allow me to say that one of those situtation is multiple containerized microservices sharing a common library.
+Before you say "well, you write crappy old-school software," allow me to say that one of those situtations is multiple containerized microservices sharing a common library.
 Since these microservices are isolated from each other, they can choose to use whatever version of the library they desire.
 It's possible (maybe even likely) that the team maintaining one of those